oldcomputerjunk/oldcomputerjunk.github.io/_posts/2017-01-20-from-the-outside-looking-in-lca2017.markdown

 ### _Postscript_

-_I realised that the number of blog entries collapsed through last year.
+_I realised that the number of blog entries I created, collapsed through last year.
 Oddly I also noticed that somehow I didn't blog at the previous LCA.
 Or I forgot to tag, I'm not sure and haven't checked.
 Anyway I'm going to try and maintain a rate of one per month for 2017.
 Mainly because this is a simple way to stay in practice at writing, no other reason.
 I don't expect too many people to be following any ramblings here..._